-5c-complete Perform all of the steps of the subcommands fragments, 5c-data, 5c-project, and 5c-normalization in one command.

-5c-heatmap Using an already created 5C project, generate an HDF5-formatted heatmap file and optional image.

-5c-interval Using an already created 5C project, generate a tabular genomic-interval file for a specified region and optional image.

-5c-combine-replicates Combine multiple 5C data files into a single file without needing to reload the data.
+- 5c-complete Perform all of the steps of the subcommands fragments, 5c-data, 5c-project, and 5c-normalization in one command. - 5c-heatmap Using an already created 5C project, generate an HDF5-formatted heatmap file and optional image. - 5c-interval Using an already created 5C project, generate a tabular genomic-interval file for a specified region and optional image. - 5c-combine-replicates Combine multiple 5C data files into a single file without needing to reload the fends Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data or create an arbitrarily-binned interval file from chromosome length file.
+Create a data file from mapped BAM, MAT, or paired coordinate text (RAW) files or from binned matrix files.

-1.1.2 HiC
+HiC

-fends Create a fend file from either a BED or HiCPipe-style fend file containing RE fragment data.

-hic-data Create a data file from mapped BAM, MAT, or paired coordinate text files.